 Sansa Stark is the lady of Winterfell and well versed in politics and court due to experience from her traumatic experiences.
 Her sufferings have made her stronger and more mature shortly holding the title “Lady of Winterfell.”
 Being a slow learner often signify that you end up getting deeper into a subject in order to truly understand it.
 Similar to walking to the destination instead of taking a shortcut slow learners usually notice more things and appreciate it.
 As a slow learner, Sansa is capable of critically analysing and exploring a subject more in-depth while taking the opportunity to learn new things along the way.

 “A bruise is a lesson and each lesson makes u better.”

-	Arya Stark is a trained assassin and uses her skills to avenge those who wrong her family.
+Arya Stark is a trained assassin and uses her skills to avenge those who wronged her family.
 Throughout her journey, she endures a constant stream of loss and trauma where her loved ones got taken away one by one.
-With her time spend with ruthless people such as “the Hound” and the “Faceless Men.”
+With her time spent with ruthless people such as “the Hound” and the “Faceless Men.”
 That is the point where she gets to learn things the hard way to see the world are not quite so simple always as black and white.
 Every mistake or loss is a learning opportunity to help you:

 - admit your mistakes and own them